-Within the city, the Ramakrishna mission beach is a long lovely stretch of sea and sands.
-There are various statues, the Kali Temple, the Ramakrishna Ashram, the Submarine Museum, the Visakha Museum, War Memorial to soldiers of the 1971 war – ‘Victory at Sea’ and other attractions along the beach road.
+Within the city, Rama Krishna Beach is a long lovely stretch of sea and sands.
+There are various statues, the Kali Temple, the Ramakrishna Ashram, the Submarine Museum, the Visakha Museum, War Memorial to soldiers of the 1971 war – ‘Victory at Sea’, TU-142 Museum and other attractions along the beach road.
 A little further on, the Rushikonda Beach is popular amongst locals and tourists as the sea at this beach is safest to bathe or surf, though precaution is always advised.
 The Government-owned Punnami Resorts offer rooms at reasonable rates for tourists.
 The 14th century Sri Saptha Rusheswara Temple surrounded by seven hills is located in Rushikonda.
 Another serene beach in Vizag is the Yarada Beach, a fabulous beach with an exotic blend of golden sands and the lush green stretch of hills.
 Nestled between the hills on all the three sides and the Bay of Bengal on one side, this beach is an ideal spot for a day out.

 #2 Boat rides in RK beach